About 🙋♂️ (as of Mar. 23, 2025)

 I am interested in

-• knowledge-making processes that emerge through interactions between experts and the public
+• knowledge-making processes that emerge through interactions between elites and locals

 • influence of public health discourse on disease perception and medicalization